welees/pattern_seh/README.md

     indicates that the exception has been fixed, and pattern SEH can try to return to the location where the exception occurred and re-run the code which triggered the exception.

 NOTE: like Windows SEH, the nesting of exception blocks is thread-related, and exception blocks in different threads will not be nested with each other.

+If the user needs to exit the loop from an exception section, use TRY_BREAK instead of the break instruction to ensure that the exception handling chain is properly maintained.

+Users should not use the return/goto instruction to leave an exception section from within an exception block, as this will cause a crash!